Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-2-HDR/README.md

 Find the objective metric data in this git.

 Use the provided download tool for your system to get all the sources.
-Under Linux, you need `wget` and `unzip` installed and then execute the Shell-script.
+Under Linux, `wget` needs to be installed; then you can execute the Shell-script.
 ```bash
 ./download.sh
 ```